gamerkaxh/test/Deployment_Analysis_US_East_2.md

 ### What's Still Blocking Us

 1. **No staging server** - We need somewhere to download 65 GB from JFrog, compress it, and upload to S3.
-There's no server set up for this today.
+There's no server set up for this for now.
 2. **The tar.gz step is painful** - Safetensors files barely compress at all.
 Creating a 65 GB tar.gz takes hours and the output is almost the same size.
 3. **Can't pick the GPU instance** - The workflow only lets us say "yes GPU" or "no GPU."
 We can't specify that we need an ml.p4d.24xlarge with A100 GPUs.
 4. **No automated JFrog-to-S3 pipeline** - We have to manually move 65 GB from Artifactory to S3, and Lambda can only handle 10 GB max.